Solicitors specialising in buying a property at auction

 Always make sure your auction solicitor has carefully explained to you any additional conditions in the legal pack.
 These may include;

 - local authority search fees

-- a contribution to the sellers own legal costs, which could be a fixed fee
+- a contribution to the seller’s own legal costs, which could be a fixed fee

-- an overage or “claw back” clause – a sum that may be payable in addition to the original sale price following the completion of a specified condition e.g. and uplift on the original sale price where planning permission for residential homes is subsequently granted
+- an overage or “claw back” clause – a sum that may be payable in addition to the original sale price following the completion of a specified condition e.g. an uplift on the original sale price where planning permission for residential homes is subsequently granted

 Can I make an offer prior to auction?